al-obrien/prob_dis_trans_stan/README.md

 Assumes no incubation period, and becomes susceptible following infection (no convalescent period).
 Furthermore, to start, there is no vital effects and the model is a closed system.
+Must consider that the data provided is technically an incidence $\Delta I$, not a prevalence;
+furthermore, the time scale is on units of YQ, not days.
+Since there is no real good measure of susceptible people, we took some liberties by using population denominators.
+Ideally, sero-surveillance or other information would be used to get a better estimate.

 ## Compartments